Tuesday, November 10, 2009

 • The sweet taste elicits an insulin spike, which blocks your body’s ability to burn fat.
 Link to article.

 • Diet sodas erode your tooth enamel, and enamel erosion can leave you at greater risk for cavities and decay.
-Link to article.
+Nonsugared drinks (diet and zero-calorie) as a whole were more erosive than sugared beverages.

 Need I say more!
 Yes, more research needs to be done, but why would you risk all of the above side effects?